Kaplan, Inc.: Kaplan Educational Foundation (KEF)

 The Kaplan Educational Foundation (KEF) is an independent 501(c)(3) charity that offers undergraduate and graduate educational scholarship opportunities and other assistance to community college students in the New York City area who are traditionally overlooked, underserved and underrepresented, including African American, Latino, and Native American students.
 KEF's Kaplan Leadership Program helps high-potential, low-income community college students from underrepresented communities complete their associate degrees and successfully transfer to the nation's most highly selective schools.
 Kaplan scholars receive a comprehensive array of financial and academic support, transfer admissions advising, and leadership skills development.
 The foundation partners with dozens of higher educational institutions around the United States.
-Since its inception in 2006, the Kaplan Leadership Program has helped more than 100 Scholars gain admission to the country's most competitive schools, including Yale, Stanford, Brown, Amherst, Cornell, Mount Holyoke, Smith and many others.

 The foundation's executive director, Nolvia Delgado, is a former Kaplan Leadership Program scholar, Borough of Manhattan Community College graduate and alumna of Smith College.

-In addition to support from its partners and benefactors, the foundation is supported through an endowment fund.
-The foundation also publishes a guide to college transfer.
-The guide profiles top U.S. schools and their transfer policies, and is a resource for students and school administrators to navigate the complex transfer process, including credits and graduation requirements.
-The guide provides specialized advice to non-traditional students, including veterans, students raising families, and students with unique immigration needs.
-Private citizens may donate these guides to deserving students, and all proceeds from sales are used to support the foundation.

 Awards, rankings and honors

 Kaplan has been received numerous awards and recognition for its businesses, products and services, including: